 SUMMARY: An experimental protocol is presented for performing real time measurements of cavitation activity in a cell culture device with the aim of enabling investigation of the conditions required for successful drug delivery and/or other bioeffects.

 ABSTRACT: Interest in the therapeutic applications of ultrasound is significant and growing, with potential clinical targets ranging from cancer to Alzheimer’s disease.
-Cavitation - the formation and subsequent motion of bubbles in an ultrasound field - represents a key phenomenon underpinning many of these treatments.
-There remains, however, considerable uncertainty regarding the detailed mechanisms of action by which cavitation promotes therapeutic effects and a need to develop reliable monitoring techniques that can be implemented clinically.
-In particular, there is significant variation between studies in the exposure parameters reported as successfully delivering therapeutic effects and the corresponding acoustic emissions.
-The aim of this paper is to provide an experimental protocol using widely available components for performing studies of cavitation mediated bio-effects that include real time acoustic monitoring.
+Cavitation - the formation and subsequent motion of bubbles in an ultrasound field - represents a key underpinning phenomenon.
+There remains, however, considerable uncertainty regarding the detailed mechanisms of action by which cavitation promotes therapeutic effects and there is a need to develop reliable monitoring techniques that can be implemented clinically.
+In particular, there is significant variation between studies in the exposure parameters reported as successfully delivering therapeutic effects, and the corresponding acoustic emissions.
+The aim of this paper is to provide design guidelines and an experimental protocol using widely available components for performing studies of cavitation-mediated bio-effects and include real-time acoustic monitoring.
 It is hoped that the protocol will enable more widespread incorporation of acoustic monitoring into therapeutic ultrasound experiments and facilitate easier comparison across studies of exposure conditions and their correlation to relevant bio-effects.

 INTRODUCTION: